FasterBetter/activeadmin_addons_nosprockets/docs/CONTRIBUTING.md

 To run the tests you can do, in the root of the gem:

 ```
-# For running the full setup (sprockets and webpacker)
+# For running the full setup
 bundle exec rake all_tests

 # For running helper specs (/lib directory)
 bundle exec rake tests

-# For running with webpacker only
-bundle exec rake webpack_tests

-# For running with sprockets only
-bundle exec rake sprockets_tests
 ```

 - The addons specs we put them inside `/spec/features`.